The Emmanuel College campus has re-opened for living and learning for the Spring 2021 semester. FAQs will be updated on an on-going basis.

 Any additional questions about parking for the Spring 2021 should be directed to Maryellen Page at email@example.com.

 Yes.
 All members of the Emmanuel community are expected to wear a face mask or covering when unable to physically distance on campus.
-This entails wearing a face mask that covers both an individual’s nose and mouth.
+This entails wearing a face mask that covers both an individual’s nose and mouth and has a snug fit.
 Students will be reminded to wear their face masks upon entering and exiting their residence halls as well as entering and exiting all buildings across campus.
 Students and faculty also being required to wear face masks in the classroom to ensure as safe a learning environment as possible.
 Additionally, there will be an expectation that Emmanuel students, faculty and staff will wear face masks within the neighborhood in adherence with the City of Boston’s guidelines when unable to physically distance.

 The only times a student does not need to wear a face covering is when a student is: